 • Work in Progress

-• “Public Attitudes Towards Immigration in Canada: Decreased Support and Increased Political Polarization,” with Mehdi Mohamadian and Maxime Heroux-Legault (under review).v
+• “The Changing Landscape of Immigration Attitudes in Canada: Socio-Psychological and Political Party Effects,” with Mehdi Mohamadian and Maxime Heroux-Legault (Under Review).

-• “Attitudes Toward Immigration in Canada: The Role of the Economy, Ethnicity, Partisanship, Media, and Contact with Visible Minorities,” with Mehdi Mohamadian and Maxime Heroux-Legault.
+• “Attitudes Towards Immigration in Canada: The Role of Media, and Contact with Visible Minorities,” with Mehdi Mohamadian and Maxime Heroux-Legault.

 • “Understanding Precarity in BC – Evidence from a Survey,” with Iglika Ivanova and Kendra Strauss.